ChainMovers/suibase/docs/website/how-to/install.md

 You can skip the section about installing the Sui binaries (unless you have an application that depends on ~/.sui/sui_config to exist).

 ??? question "How will sui-base get the Sui binaries?"
-    sui-base download the source code and builds its own sui client for each workdir.
-This allows to have binaries always ready for each targeted network (something not easy to do with the normal Sui procedure of only one binary installed at the time).
+    sui-base automatically download the code and builds a sui client for each workdir.
+One binary to target each network.
+This is better than a manual procedure installing a single binary per user and "switch network"... which does not work well if the binary happens to not be compatible with one of the network.

-    Your app can also refer to these local Sui Rust SDK crates and avoid potential obscure bug because of a binary version mismatch with a target network.
+    Your app can also refer to the same local Sui Rust SDK crates downloaded by sui-base, and further minimize compatibility issues.

 **Sui-Base Installation**
 ``` console